Sandy Hook Light: History

 The light was built to aid mariners entering the southern end of the New York Harbor.
 It was originally called New York Lighthouse because it was funded through a New York Assembly lottery and a tax on all ships entering the Port of New York.
-The lighthouse has endured an attempt to destroy it as an aid to British navigation by Benjamin Tupper, and a subsequent occupancy of British soldiers during the Revolutionary War.
+During the Revolutionary War, the lighthouse survived an attempt to destroy it as an aid to British navigation by Benjamin Tupper, and subsequent occupation by British soldiers.

 Almost two years after the State of New York ratified the U.S. Constitution, the lighthouse was transferred to federal authority.
 George Washington wrote to the Senate on April 5, 1790, "I have directed my private secretary to lay before you copies of three acts of the legislature of New York ...
 An act for vesting in the United States of America the light-house and the lands thereunto belonging at Sandy Hook".
 The lighthouse is located on the grounds of Fort Hancock.

 In 1990, the U.S. Postal Service issued a 25 cent stamp featuring the Sandy Hook Lighthouse.

 Today

 Sandy Hook Lighthouse, which was restored in spring 2000, is part of the Sandy Hook Unit of Gateway National Recreation Area administered by the National Park Service.
-Seven days a week, National Park Service Park Rangers offer free tours every half hour from 1:00 p.m. until 4:30 p.m.
+Tour times can be found at the park website.
 The view from the top includes the Atlantic Ocean, Sandy Hook Bay and the New York City skyline.